-2 credits (30 hours) This course prepares the student to know and understand federal and state laws related to medical billing and fraud processes, through knowledge in the use of prefixes, roots and suffixes for medical knowledge of the anatomy of the human body, its organization and functioning.
+This course prepares the student to apply federal and state laws related to medical billing and fraud processes, understand the role of other agencies that affect health-related processes, the documentation required by the different federal and state agencies, including the credentialing and contracting process of the physician, know the processes in health insurance, including Medicare and its component parts, including Advantage Plans, and distinguish between professional, institutional, and technical components.
+Manage the Revenue Cycle Management (RCM) model, the additional elements that make up and the complete billing cycle, distinguish the billing tools.
+In addition, the student receives an introduction to the role of Health Services Coordinator that will be expanded in the HSC204 and HSC205 courses as well as in other courses.
+In addition, the aspects of administration, coordination of health services, billing and use of technology are considered through knowledge in the use of prefixes, roots and suffixes for medical knowledge of the anatomy of the human body, its organization and functioning.
 The medical abbreviations for processes and conditions, the etymology and formation of medical terms, their application to medical and institutional diagnoses and procedures related to the planes and systems of the human body and that are necessary to facilitate medical coding in health insurance billing processes are identified.